nh-server/switch-guide/docs/extras/autorcm.md

 1. Boot Hekate
 2. Go to `Tools`
-3. At the bottom of the page, tap `Arch Bit • autoRCM • Touch • Pkg1/2`
+3. At the bottom of the page, tap `Arch bit • AutoRCM • Touch • Pkg1/2`
-4. Then tap `autoRCM`.
+4. Then tap `AutoRCM`.
 It will show a little `ON` next to the option once you have done this.